Opet Festival: History of the festival

-Importance of the Festival to society
+Importance of the festival to society

-New Kingdom Egyptian society depended on the generosity of the gods to ensure they received what they wanted.
-Because they lacked the scientific understanding to explain specific events, the Egyptians looked upon each natural event as a sign or intervention from specific gods, willing them to maintain the natural order of the universe, or ma’at.
-In order to appease the gods, Egyptians routinely made offerings to the gods; through sacrifice, prayer, and festivals.
-Through this perceived symbiotic relationship, these celebrations of the divinity of the gods provided assurance to a historically suspicious society, allowing them to live their lives without fear of divine intervention.
-The Opet Festival re-established essential communication between the gods and Egyptian society through the rebirth ceremony in the Temple of Luxor’s birth-room, which initiated the Pharaoh as an intermediary for the gods by being reborn as the son of Amun-Re, “the rebirth of the sun-god.”
-This rebirth promoted the fertility of the pharaoh, ensuring their right to rule was divine and consolidating their lineage.
-The Opet Festival also reinforced the fertility of the harvest, which fluctuated depending on the inundation of the Nile, and was therefore celebrated in the “second month of the Akhet season.”
+New Kingdom Egyptian society depended on the generosity of the gods to ensure they received what they needed.
+Because they lacked scientific understanding to explain specific events, the Egyptians looked upon each natural event as a sign or intervention from a specific god who wanted them to maintain the natural order of the universe, or ma’at.
+To appease the gods, Egyptians routinely made offerings to the gods of sacrifices, prayers, and festivals.
+In this perceived symbiotic relationship, celebrations of the gods provided assurance to Egyptians, allowing them to live their lives without fear of divine intervention.

+The Opet festival re-established essential communication between the gods and Egyptian society through the rebirth ceremony in the Temple of Luxor’s birth-room, which initiated the Pharaoh as an intermediary for the gods by being reborn as the son of Amun-Re, in “the rebirth of the sun-god.”
+This rebirth promoted the fertility of the pharaoh, ensuring his divine right to rule and consolidating his lineage.

+The Opet festival also reinforced the fertility of the harvest, which fluctuated depending on the inundation of the Nile, and was therefore celebrated in the “second month of the Akhet season.”

 It was not just the Pharaoh who was active during the festival; sailors and soldiers were the most prominent non-religious groups in the festival.
-They have been observed in the colonnade hall relief-scenes, which demonstrated that a large number of civil and military official partook in the preparations and running of the Opet Festival.
+They have been observed in the colonnade hall relief-scenes, which demonstrated that a large number of civil and military official partook in the preparations for, and running of, the Opet festival.
 John Coleman Darnell emphasises the importance of the general population in executing the festival: “Ramesses II listed amongst those responsible for arranging the festival: members of the civil administration, provincial governors, border-officials, heads of internal economic departments, officers of the commissariat, city-officials, and upper ranks of the priesthood.”
 Those who were not actively involved in the running of the festival were “able to observe from the riverbanks, and at least some may have had limited access to the forepart of the temple.”
 The festival also provided jobs for wab and lector priests, who were on three-month rotations.
 They recited spells and hymns among the general population on the riverbank to ensure that reverence was upheld.